blackcrystal0000/codechallengephase_01/README.md

  ## Description

 Had 3 challenges.
+It has the following programs
+1: JavaScript.
+2: HTML.

 ### Student Grade Generator(Toy Problem)
 - where it was to write a code that prompts the user to input student marks.
 And it was to be graded as A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less than 40